bobmonsour/bobmonsour.com/src/posts/knee-replacement-2-things-have-changed.md

 Arthritis being what it is, it seemed only a matter of time when my left knee would start to break down need the same treatment.
 While I tried to put it off as long as reasonably possible, I've now got the surgery scheduled for March 2025.

 I recently met with the orthopedic surgeon who performed the first surgery, [Dr. Stefano Bini](https://orthosurgery.ucsf.edu/patient-care/faculty/stefano-bini).
 X-rays confirmed the severity of the arthritis.
-But I had a lot of questions about how things have changed in the last 4 years.
+But I had a lot of questions about how things have changed in the last four years.

 I'll walk you through how I got here and what has changed.